loomio/loomio_help/content/user_manual/getting_started/having_discussions/index.md

 Disagreement is an indicator that someone wants to be listened to, and typically gives valuable information that can lead to new thinking.
 It's useful to give them an opportunity to explain themselves, whether you reach out in the thread or more privately.
 Remember, everyone can change their mind while a decision is still open.

+## Maintain a safe environment

+> A [study of more than 180 teams within Google](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) tells us that the number one factor in team performance is **psychological safety**.

+Respectful disagreement is essential to finding the best solution for the group, but it can be challenging work.
+For real discussion to happen, you must hold space for differing opinions.
+Help people express themselves, in a way that allows others to express themselves too.

+**Raise the bandwidth:** If someone is distressed, being too disruptive, or is in a minority opinion they feel strongly about, it’s a good indication that a phone conversation – or, even better, a face-to-face – might help.

+For more guidance, see the section of our handbook on [conflict](https://loomio.coop/conflict_resolution.html/?utm_campaign=having-discussions-help-pg&utm_term=help).

 ## Who's not present?

 If someone's missing, invite them!

-Bring group members into a specific discussion by mentioning them: type “@” followed by their name.
+Bring group members into a specific discussion by getting their attention (as mentioned above; _eg, mention them by typing "@" before their name_).
 Try to notice people who have not participated and invite their input.

 High quality decisions come from gathering the right inputs.
 Are there other people the decision affects, who have not shared an opinion?
 Are there experts in the field that you could bring into the room?